 - Undergraduate finalists who live in may apply for accommodation in the Easter vacation leading up to their finals.

 - Undergraduates and postgraduates on taught courses with university examinations falling outside standard term dates.

-- All living-in students must hand in their room keys at the end of each term [or in the case of those on a 9 month tenancy agreement at the end of the tenancy period].
+- All living-in students must hand in their room keys at the end of each term [or in the case of those on a 9 month licence to occupy at the end of the licence to occupy period].

 - The College reserves the right to ask any student entitled to remain in College over vacations to move to an alternative room.

-- Graduate students who have opted for a 9 month tenancy are permitted to reside in College during the Christmas and Easter vacations.
+- Graduate students who have opted for a 9 month licence to occupy are permitted to reside in College during the Christmas and Easter vacations.
 Students may not sublet their rooms, even to other Harris Manchester students.

 - Students living out of College are not permitted to use the bathrooms, laundry room and student kitchens at any time.
 These facilities are only available during the vacations to those students permitted to stay in college: students who live in college during the term cannot use them in vacations.

 - Facilities in all College buildings (other than the Library) are not available to students during the vacation.